rmkelley/rmkelley.github.io/twitter.md

 group by geoid) as nc
 where counties."GEOID" = nc.geoid

---This normalizes the dorian tweets by poulation (for every 10,000 people).
+--This normalizes the dorian tweets by population (for every 10,000 people).
 ALTER TABLE counties ADD COLUMN normaldor real;
 update counties
 set normaldor= dorcount/("POP"/10000)